aleaguilar01/aleaguilar01/README.md

 🚀 Welcome to Alex's Coding Campsite! 🏕️

 Hey there, fellow digital trailblazers! 👋 I'm a seasoned manager who swapped boardrooms for keyboards, bringing a unique blend of leadership savvy and coding enthusiasm to the tech wilderness.
+Imagine a manager who traded PowerPoint for Python.
+That's me!
+With 8 years of herding cats... er, I mean, management experience, and 1.5 years of coding adventures, I'm your go-to techie with a business twist.

 🎭 My Dual Identity

 👔 By day: 8 years of management wizardry